JaneliaSciComp/easifish/README.md

 ## Introduction

 **JaneliaSciComp/easifish** is a bioimage analysis pipeline that reconstructs large microscopy image volumes.
 It ingests raw images in CZI format from Zeiss Lightsheet microscopes, computes flatfield correction and tile stitching, and outputs a multi-resolution image pyramid in N5 format.
+The pipeline also supports registration to a reference round as well as segmentation of selected rounds.
 In the future this pipeline will support additional input formats as well as deconvolution and other image processing methods.

 ![EASI-FISH metro map](docs/images/JaneliaSciComp-easifish_metro_map.png)